elastic/e2e-testing/.ci/README.md

 ### Destroying the stack and the test nodes

-Do not forget to destroy the stack and nodes you use!
+Do not forget to destroy the stack and nodes once you're done with your tests!

 ```shell
 export SSH_KEY="PATH_TO_YOUR_SSH_KEY_WITH_ACCESS_TO_AWS"